 Welcome!
 I’m currently working on my second book, so my blog posts come less frequently than I’d like.
 For more regular updates on Cooking and Eating the P. K. Way, including food porn, links to recipes, and insights on current nutrition news, please like my page on Facebook.
 Note that FB has new algorithms that seriously limit how many fans see a given post, so make sure to select “Get Notifications” if you like my page.
 Thanks!

 * * *

 Dr. P. K. Newby is a nutrition scientist and educator with expertise in the prevention of obesity and chronic diseases through diet and the relations between agriculture, food production, and public health.
 She brings together her passions for food, cooking, science, and sustainability through her writing and videos to help people eat their way towards better health, one delectable bite at a time.
-Her first book comes out on September 9, 2014.

-© 2014 The Nutrition Doctor is In the Kitchen.
+© 2014 P. K. Newby.
+The Nutrition Doctor.
 All Rights Reserved.